 Edible Flowers from your Garden

-Green Gardener’s Edibles Beautiful edible flowers are primarily used as a garnish to add colour and interest to a dish.
+Use scroll buttons below for ideas Beautiful edible flowers are primarily used as a garnish to add colour and interest to a dish.
 Sprinkled onto salads, desserts or frozen into ice cubes they add visual interst.
 Flowers for food must be free of pesticides, any garden critters or soil.
-Be sure to gently…
+Be…

 The carrot is a member of the Umbelliferae family and its closest relatives are celery, dill, parsnip and parsley.
 Cultivated varieties exist in a range of colours from black, yellow, orange, red, purple through to white.
 They are a hardy plant that is grown as an annual.